Arabic pop: The business side

 There are vast differences between the Western Music business and the Arabic Music business.

 Unlike in the West, there are rarely managers, agents or PR systems.
 Record labels are usually mega corporations that control music videos, music channels, and distribution as well as the artists' careers, such as endorsement deals or booking gigs.
 Music videos generally are similar to videos in the Western world, often with a storyline and dance scenes.
-Producers, song writers and composers are usually affiliated with certain labels.
+Producers, songwriters and composers are usually affiliated with certain labels.
 An aspiring Arab singer creates a video demo and sends them to satellite channels that specialize in that area.
 It is then up to a record label to see them on such a program and sign them.

 By means of the Internet and social media, regional cooperation between Arab pop musicians, producers and studios has become more feasible than ever before.
 Thus, Arab pop or even underground musicians can reach their audiences across the region and beyond.